 I get sad about things that don't make sense.
 Today I got sad and felt like I had to clean the house to compensate.
 Sad is an inadequate word, so I try the best I can to conceptualize my feelings and speak them out.
 It doesn't always work, but today I found common ground.
 I told a friend and she said she was feeling the same.
 The suspension of childhood and ascension into adult hood, and how being responsible makes you crave recklessness and vice versa.
 We always feel like we should be doing the opposite of what we are.
 It's difficult to settle in and just be.

-And this is me at 20.
+And this is me.